-In spite of all these expansion plans of the Group, the Group has been actively seeking suitable investment opportunities for business diversification.
+In spite of all these expansion plans, the Group has been actively seeking suitable investment opportunities for business diversification.
 The Group will explore into different industry sectors so as to expand and diversify the scope of the Group's business.